US blames Iran for tanker attacks in Gulf of Oman | DW | 13.06.2019

 The tankers were damaged south of the Strait of Hormuz, a maritime conduit between Oman and Iran that carries almost a fifth of the world's oil exports — from Saudi Arabia, Iran, the United Arab Emirates (UAE), Kuwait and Iraq.

-The UN Security Council is set to discuss the incident later on Thursday in a closed-door meeting.
+The UN Security Council was set to discuss the incident later on Thursday in a closed-door meeting.

 Two distress calls, crews rescued